tnicolaysen-aqua/tethys/docs/tutorials/thredds/setup_thredds_service.rst

 Service settings are a special class of setting for Tethys Apps that allow you to specify an external service (e.g. THREDDS, GeoServer, PostGIS) as a requirement of your app.
 Portal administrators can then either setup a new service or assign an existing service of that type to the app for it to consume.

-This app will need a THREDDS service, so add the following method to the :term:`app class` to define a new THREDDS Spatial Dataset Service Setting for the app:
+This app will need a THREDDS service, so add the following method to the :term:`app class` located in :file:`app.py` to define a new THREDDS Spatial Dataset Service Setting for the app:

 .. code-block:: python